Prime Minister of the United Kingdom: Executive powers

 The prime minister is the head of the United Kingdom government.
 As such, the modern prime minister leads the Cabinet (the Executive).
 In addition, the prime minister leads a major political party and generally commands a majority in the House of Commons (the lower chamber of Parliament).
 The incumbent wields both significant legislative and executive powers.
 Under the British system, there is a unity of powers rather than separation.
 John Morley described the office of prime minister as the "keystone of the Cabinet arch" that maintained while the prime minister can hold significant power over the executive, it is often exercised collectively through the Cabinet (government).

 Ministerial responsibility is also an aspect of a prime minister's executive authority.
 The prime minister leads the cabinet which makes the holder of that office bear responsibility for the collective conduct of the government.
-Professor Rodney Brazier points out that the since the prime minister wields significant sway over policy, that power must be subjected to the conclusion and input of Cabinet ministers.
+Professor Rodney Brazier points out that since the prime minister wields significant sway over policy, that power must be subjected to the conclusion and input of Cabinet ministers.
 This prevents the office of prime minister from becoming more dominant and also ensures that executive power is authorised with broader support from and within the government.
 The prime minister must constantly maintain the confidence of the House of Commons because, as Bagehot notes, the power of the prime minister derives from their ability to command a majority in the House to pass legislation and continue the functions of government.
 If a prime minister loses the confidence of the House, which occurs in a vote of no confidence, they are often expected to resign from office or request the monarch dissolve parliament to call a general election.